 Q: What does a PAD File look like?

-A: PAD uses an established web technology called XML!
-With XML, data can be easily extracted and parsed by any XML toolkit.
-The actual XML v4.0 PAD Specification is available here.
+The ASP’s PAD Committee has worked closely with publishers from all around the world since 1988, keep the PAD Specific relevant and strategically to the software publisher since.
+The current XML v4.0 PAD Specification is available here.
 We already have a complete set of tools available for vendors, authors, and end users alike.
-The latest versions of major browsers, including Google Chrome, Firefox, and MS Internet Explorer will automatically parse an XML file for easy display the content.
+The latest versions of major browsers, including Google Chrome, Firefox,d MS Internet Explorer and Microsoft Edge will automatically parse an XML file for easy display the content.
 You can also save the XML file to your hard drive and view in any text reading desktop tool.

 Q: The Software Industry changes in a snap.
 With the rapid growth of the Internet is the PAD Dataset Extensible?

 A: Yes.
-As the industry changes, including major updates to the Microsoft Windows operating system or Apple Mac IOS, the specification is updated to address the need to support applications information with these major OS releases.
+As the industry changes, including major updates to the Microsoft Windows operating system, Apple Mac IOS, the PAD Committee of the ASP is committed to updating the specification to address the needs of the publisher community and PAD supporting web in keeping in applications information, especially with updated operating systems, business model and categories of software.
+Publishers with these major OS releases.
 In addition, new fields are and have been added to the specification, based on both proposed needs by the PAD websites and publishers.
-The latest specification v4.0 has added support for social networks links and related video content about an application, while creating several critical security fields to protect publishers’ intellectual property and improve authentication.
-Prior third-party extensions support for affiliate links, RSS feeds, and press release content have also been formally added to the PAD dataset.
+The latest specification v4.0 has added support for social networks links and related video content about an application while creating several critical security fields to protect publishers' intellectual property and improve authentication.
+Prior third-party extensions support for affiliate links, RSS feeds, and press release content has also been formally added to the PAD dataset.

 Q: I need information about products that isn’t in the PAD dataset.
 Can I add fields?